 - Comment options may not be available to you if announcement comments are disabled in your course.
 Check your Course Settings if you cannot view these checkboxes.

-Note: Unless you are using the delay posting option in Announcements, once you click Save, your announcement will immediately be posted in your course.
+Note: Unless you are using the delay posting option in Announcements, once you click Publish, your announcement will immediately be posted in your course.